spheras/godot-sprite-shader-mixer/README.md

 ## Description

-The Godot Sprite Shader Mixer is a plugin for Godot that allows Sprite2D and AnimationSprite2D nodes to blend shaders from a list of available shaders.
+The Godot Sprite Shader Mixer is a plugin for Godot that allows Sprite2D and AnimationSprite2D (since version 1.2 also Label and ColorRect) nodes to blend shaders from a list of available shaders.
 Users can select and add shaders to sprites dynamically, automatically downloading them from GitHub as needed.
 The plugin handles shader generation and blending, resulting in a texture that combines all selected shaders.

 ## Features

-- Dynamic blending of shaders on Sprite2D and AnimationSprite2D nodes.
+- Dynamic blending of shaders on Sprite2D and AnimationSprite2D nodes (since 1.2 version also Label and ColorRect).
 - Automatic shader downloading from GitHub.
 - Generation and application of combined shaders.
 - Customization of the intensity of each shader.